mmalgeri/mariadb-aws-cloudformation-templates/README.md

 2. Set AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN in your environment that issues aws cli commands.
 On MacOs these can be set in your .bash_profile file.
 In Windows, they are likely set as Environment variables, but not confirmed in this project yet.
 3. Can also set AWS_DEFAULT_REGION
 4. Create a public/private keypair to associate to your the security groups.
 Goes in ~/.ssh directory on MacOs
-5. Change YOUR_TOKEN in the Parameters section.
-Also put correct version if not "10.6"

-      e.g       ./mariadb_es_repo_setup --token="YOUR_TOKEN" --apply --mariadb-server-version="10.6"

-      YOUR_TOKEN is also found in wget URLs

-6. Search for "SET GLOBAL LICENSE" and input your license in the format show here.
-Note: double quotes must be preceeded with a backslash.
-You likely won't receive your license with these backslashes before the double quotes, so they will have to be entered manually.
-(NOTE: the license signature listed next won't work)

-            echo "SET GLOBAL LICENSE = '{\"expiration\":\"2022-07-01 16:56:47\",\"company\":\"MariaDB Internal -- do not distribute\",\"email\":\"joe.smith@mariadb.com\",\"person\":\"Joe Smith\",\"signature\":\"YOUR_GLOBAL_LICENSE\"}';" >> /setGlobalLicense.sql

-7. If you are using a different version for the xpand software, the maxscale software, or the mariadb repositories, must change the version numbers.
-E.g., line 103 uses xpand v6.0.3, sudo wget https://dlm.mariadb.com/YOUR_TOKEN/xpand/xpand-6.0.3/xpand-6.0.3.el7.tar.bz2

 ## Getting started
 Set "Default"  values for all the  "Parameters" near top of template.

+1. Change YOUR_TOKEN in the Parameters section
+2. Change YOUR_LICENSE in the Parameters section
+3. Search for "SET GLOBAL LICENSE" and input your values for "expiration", "company", "email", and "person".
+Maintain the \" formatting

+            echo "SET GLOBAL LICENSE = '{\"expiration\":\"2022-07-01 16:56:47\",\"company\":\"MariaDB Internal -- do not distribute\",\"email\":\"joe.smith@mariadb.com\",\"person\":\"Joe Smith\",\"signature\":\"${xpandLicense\"}';" >> /setGlobalLicense.sql

+4. If you are using a different version for the xpand software, the maxscale software, or the mariadb repositories, must change the version numbers.
+E.g., line 103 uses xpand v6.0.3, sudo wget https://dlm.mariadb.com/${xpandToken}/xpand/xpand-6.0.3/xpand-6.0.3.el7.tar.bz2 .
+Search for other "wget" lines for versions

 ## Launch stack